Polybutylene succinate (PBS)

 STORAGE & SHELF LIFE:

-• Store in a cool, dark place.
+• Store in a cool and dark place.
 Protect from moisture.
 If stored properly, the shelf life is at least two years.

 DISCLAIMER